EziOzoani/Quantum_ML/README.md

 ----------------------------------------------------------------------------------------
 TO:Do

 1.)
-Add Classical ML comparison

-i) Add more comments to KNN
+Include JKu fix

-ii) clean up comments in general
+2.) clean up comments in general + layout